High Time (film): Shooting

 Filming started on February 2, 1960.
 The movie was shot in Los Angeles at UCLA and in Stockton, California at Stockton Junior High School, Amos Alonzo Stagg Senior High School, the University of the Pacific, and other locations.

-The film was originally intended to be filmed at Wake Forest University in Winston-Salem, North Carolina, but shortly before shooting was to begin, the school was informed that filming had been moved to California.
+The film was originally intended to be filmed at Wake Forest University in Winston-Salem, North Carolina, and this was publicized on campus only weeks before California shooting commenced.
+In early February 1960, Fox’s director of public relations Frank McCarthy telephoned Wake Forest’s news bureau director, explaining the relocation of filming.
+After watching rehearsals for the movie, McCarthy reported, “we feel that parts of the action are not in concordance with the oral outline we gave you nor with the traditions of Lake Forest.”
 As a concession to disappointed students, faculty and alumni, many of the landmarks of Wake Forest University (such as Bostwick Dormitory, then a women's residence hall) are mentioned in the script.

 Filming was interrupted by the strike of the Screen Actors Guild on March 7.
 Fabian's manager was reported as wanting to buy the film so it could be completed.
 "Now I've heard everything," wrote Hedda Hopper.
 "Fabian, who admits he can't sing and is perfectly honest about it, has been in our business a little more than a year."
 The strike ended and filming resumed on April 12.
 Fabian later called Bing Crosby "a great artist, a great actor, and a great musical person" but "not a nice man.”
 Richard Beymer began a romantic relationship with Tuesday Weld during filming.
+Beymer and Weld were both under contract to Fox and would be reunited in Bachelor Flat.